jakearchibald/jakearchibald.com/static-build/posts/2021/03/f1-perf-part-2/index.md

 Usually when we talk about render-blocking scripts we mean a script in the `<head>` that:

-- Doesn't have `type="module"`
 - Doesn't have `async`
 - Doesn't have `defer`
+- Doesn't have `type="module"` (which implies `defer` by default)

 If you have one of the above, the script doesn't block the parser, and therefore doesn't block rendering.

 However, the script we're talking about sits right at the end of the `<body>`, and it _does_ have `defer`, so the browser assumes it isn't render-blocking and queues it behind the images and other sub-resources.

-It's only 'render-blocking' because the site inserts a loading spinner that covers the whole page, and that late-loading script removes it.
+It's only 'render-blocking' because the site inserts a loading screen that covers the whole page, and that late-loading script removes it.

 The solution: Move that script into the `<head>`.
 That's it.